-On RSD and RVS models the left hand crop marker is different.
-The left hand drive guard (d) must be removed.
-To do this, support the guard by the two handles (e) and remove the two linchpins (f), if fitted turn the guard latch (g) also.
+In order to fit the left hand crop marker the left hand drive guard (d) must be removed.
+To do this, support the guard by the two handles (e) and remove the two linchpins (f), if fitted, turn the guard latch (g) also.
 Pull the rear of the guard away to disengage the latch plates (h) from the back plate (j), then slide the guard (d) out from the front corner guard (k) and place the guard on the ground.